-While the College regards the CSS Need Analysis Systems as a very helpful guide, the student applicant is also required to complete the College's Student Financial Aid Application.
-In all cases, financial determination of need and award amounts are made by the Student Financial Aid Office.
+While the College regards the "Student Financial Statement" as a very helpful guide, the student applicant is also required to complete the College's Student Financial Aid application.
+In all cases, financial determination of need and award amounts are made by the Financial Aid Office.
 In this way, individual attention is given to each application and awards are made in view of the student's particular situation.

-To Apply:
+To Apply -

 - Complete and submit all application forms for admission to Galveston College.
-The student is in all cases fully responsible for properly completing all required documents, and submitting them as required by set deadlines. - Send a copy of the College Scholarship Service "Parents' Confidential Statement", or "Student Financial Statement" to Berkley, California, with proper fee.
-These forms may be obtained from the Office of Student Financial Aid. - Send to the Student Financial Aid Office, the Galveston College Student Application for Financial Assistance.
+The student is in all cases fully responsible for properly completing all required documents, and submitting them as required by set deadlines. - Send a copy of the College Scholarship Service "Parents' Confidential Statement" or "Student Financial Statement" to Berkeley, California with proper fee.
+These forms may be obtained from the Financial Aid Office.